 When it comes to your college degree, grants and scholarships could change everything.
 Here’s what you need to know about California College San Diego’s financial aid programs:

 California College San Diego is nonprofit, which means we invest in you.
 We invite you to apply today!
-Call us at (800) 622-3188 for priority service.
+Call us at (800) 622-3188 for faster information.

 Our family of colleges believes everyone should have the opportunity to earn a degree and enjoy a better future.
 So whether you’re fresh out of high school or a seasoned adult ready for a career change, we may have a grant that fits YOU!